TecFelipeDsMartins/pwa-cookbook/static/pages/en/service-workers.md

 # Offline PWA with Service Workers

 A SW can be considered as a proxy between your PWA and the network.
 It can intercept and modify all the requests that are sent by the browser.
 Thus, it can perform URL redirection or generate responses with files and cached data.
-It is then a key element for adding offline to a PWA.
+Therefore, it is a key element for offline usage.

 ## Service Workers vs Application Cache

-It is also possible to add offline with the [Application Cache](https://developer.mozilla.org/fr/docs/Web/HTML/Utiliser_Application_Cache) API which is largely supported but is **deprecated** nowadays.
-This API allows to get a simple list of all the resources to cache.
-However, it is very limited and the update and listing processes are very complicated, as opposed to Service Workers which are more flexible and offer many more possibilities.
+It is also possible to bring offline usage with the [Application Cache](https://developer.mozilla.org/fr/docs/Web/HTML/Utiliser_Application_Cache) API which is largely supported but is **deprecated** today.
+This API allows to set a simple list of all the resources to cache.
+However, it is very limited and the updates and resources listing are often tricky, contrary to Service Workers which are more flexible and offer many more possibilities.
 Some examples are background synchronization and [push notifications](push-notifications.md).

 ## Setup and life-cycle of a service worker

-To install a SW, we need to first register it in Javascript using `navigator.serviceWorker.register`.
-When the registration completes, the browser tries to install the WS and then activates it for the website.
+To install a SW, we first need to register it with Javascript using `navigator.serviceWorker.register`.
+When the registration is completed, the browser tries to install the SW and then activate it on the website.
 The `install` event is triggered when the setup successfully completes.
 After that, the `activate` event is fired when the SW is ready to intercept the `fetch` and `message` events.
 These events are emitted respectively by a web request and a call to the `postMessage` API.

 - Application code :
 ```javascript